 What is a pledge?

-At the beginning of the church fiscal year.
-Our fiscal year runs from July 1st to June 30th.
-Of course, you can begin pledging at any time in the calendar year by contacting the church administrator, or by using the pledge form on our website.
+A pledge you make during the Stewardship Campaign comes into effect at the beginning of the church fiscal year.
+First UU of Winnipeg’s fiscal year is from July 1st to June 30th.
+Of course, you can begin pledging at any time in the calendar year by contacting Pamela Johnson in the Church Office or using the pledge form on our website.

 How do I fulfill my pledge of financial commitment?